-But a small percentage of all children with asthma have to deal with symptoms that impact much more on daily life, and need specialist care to help them stay well.
+But a small percentage of children with asthma have severe asthma.
+Their symptoms impact much more on daily life, and they need specialist care to help them stay well.

 - feel under pressure at work because they need to take time off, sometimes at the last minute if their child has an asthma attack with no warning or build-up.
 Some have had to change jobs, go part-time or give up work altogether because of their child’s asthma

 - have to get up extra early on school days to make sure their child takes all their medicines in time